-KYC processes: They’re lengthy, expensive, unpleasant for the customer and – let’s be realistic – easy to bypass for criminals and fraudsters.
+But despite their importance, KYC processes are lengthy, expensive, unpleasant for the customer and – let’s be realistic – easy to bypass for criminals and fraudsters.

 In fact, the cost of KYC is $60 million a year for the average bank.
 Being mandatory in the financial sector and adjacent industries, including lending and iGaming, compliance is an ongoing concern.